StuartRiffle/ragtag-tiger/README.md

 # Prompts

 The system prompt and chat instructions can be assembled from mix-and-match snippets from text files.
-There is a small set in the repo under `data/`.
+There is a small set of them in the repo under `data/`.
 ```
---context-file +/jailbreak/system-ident.txt
 --context-file +/jailbreak/dan-12.txt
 --context-file +/rule/never-break-character.txt
 --context-file +/rule/no-apologies.txt